notsul/smart-campus-api/README.md

 # Smart Campus API
 ## Overview

 This project implements a RESTful API for a university Smart Campus system using JAX-RS.
-The API manages Rooms and their associated Sensors (e.g. temperature, CO2 and occupancy), providing a structured interface for accessing and updating campus data.
+The API manages Rooms and their associated Sensors (temperature, CO2 and occupancy), providing an interface for accessing and updating data.

 It follows REST principles with clear resource hierarchies, JSON responses, and standard HTTP methods.
-The system also includes nested resources and robust error handling.
+The system also includes nested resources and error handling.

 ---